redwoodjs/redwood/docs/docs/mailer.md

 ```

 The `when` property can either be a boolean or a function that returns a boolean.
-This decides if the mailer starts in test mode when it is created.
+This decides if the Mailer starts in test mode when it is created.
 The `handler` property can specify a different handler to use in test mode.

 As an example of how this helps with testing, let's work off the example we created above.
 Let's now test our email functionality in the corresponding test file: